saptarshi059/SemEval2k19-Task4-UMD/README.md

 As far as the task was concerned, each team had to come up with a model to detect such articles in a given dataset, typically in a supervised manner owing to the fact that each article was annotated i.e. as hyperpartisan or not.
 The dataset was provided by the authors of the paper, *A Stylometric Inquiry into Hyperpartisan and Fake News* (http://aclweb.org/anthology/P18-1022), which was the first real attempt at tackling this issue.
 The winner of the task was determined on the basis of a team's performance on the *articles-training-byarticle-20181122.xml* dataset [Link provided below] while results on the *articles-training-bypublisher-20181122.xml* dataset were also considered (for the overall task's purpose).

+Our team submitted 2 models viz. a logistic regression classifier trained on unigrams having a term frequency greater than 12 and a CNN trained on word embeddings.

 The repository is organized in the following manner.
-- The *Final_TIRA_Programs-CNN* directory contains the programs for our CNN model.
+1. The *Final_TIRA_Programs-CNN* directory contains the programs for our CNN model.
-- The *Final_TIRA_Programs-Logistic Regression* directory contains the programs for our Logistic Regression model.
+2. The *Final_TIRA_Programs-Logistic Regression* directory contains the programs for our Logistic Regression model.
+3. The *all_approaches* directory contains code for each approach that was attempted for the task.

+Each program in the first 2 directories is documented/commented such that it explains what the program is doing and provides instructions on running it.
+Code in the 3rd directory will be updated with comments shortly but the process of running them is almost the same.

+**Motivation for each approach**

+####Logistic Regression/Unigram####

 **Update 29th November 2018**